microsoft/debug-adapter-protocol/specification.md

 A Variable is a name/value pair.

-Optionally a variable can have a 'type' that is shown if space permits or when hovering over the variable's name.
+The `type` attribute is shown if space permits or when hovering over the variable's name.

-An optional 'kind' is used to render additional properties of the variable, e.g. different icons can be used to indicate that a variable is public or private.
+The `kind` attribute is used to render additional properties of the variable, e.g. different icons can be used to indicate that a variable is public or private.

 If the value is structured (has children), a handle is provided to retrieve the children with the VariablesRequest.

-If the number of named or indexed children is large, the numbers should be returned via the optional 'namedVariables' and 'indexedVariables' attributes.
+If the number of named or indexed children is large, the numbers should be returned via the `namedVariables` and `indexedVariables` attributes.

-The client can use this optional information to present the children in a paged UI and fetch them in chunks.
+The client can use this information to present the children in a paged UI and fetch them in chunks.

 ```typescript
 interface Variable {